 The availability of Appalachian Ohio Restore Corps AmeriCorps positions is dependent on grant funding.
 Positions are subject to change.

 Rural Action AORC AmeriCorps members serve a term of 12 months, accumulating a total of 1,700 hours of service during that time period.
 The positions also allow outside employment or attendance at an institution of higher learning while serving.
 Benefits for the position include:

-- An annual living allowance of up to $15,100, or in accordance with the national Rescue Plan increase
+- An annual living allowance of $16,000, in accordance with the national Rescue Plan increase

 - An education award of $6,345 for a completed term of service to be used to pay student loans or for future education